 Substantially all employees of the School District are covered under one of two currently applicable labor agreements.
-In addition to the pension benefits described in Note 9, the following post-employment benefits are mandated by these labor agreements.
+In addition to the pension benefits described in Note 9, post-employment benefits are mandated by these labor agreements.
+See Note 10 for details of the post-employment benefits.